uRayanX/The_Echo_of_Her/README.md

 - **Love and Obsession**: When devotion becomes destructive
 - **Supernatural Justice**: Whether the dead can find peace through truth

-## The following project is an UIU course project for the course: Web Programming (CSE 4165)
+## ⚠️ The following project is an UIU course project for the course: Web Programming (CSE 4165)
 - **Team: La Bella Squadra**

-*"The truth has a way of surfacing, no matter how deep we try to bury it."*

-**Warning**: This story contains mature themes including violence, death, and psychological trauma.
-Reader discretion advised.